Skoda Kodiaq

 About Skoda Kodiaq

 The updated Kodiaq features a new front end and a mildly redesigned rear end.
-More precisely, there are new LED headlamps, daytime running lights, radiator grille with a chrome frame, new bumpers and tweaked rear lights.
+There are new LED headlamps, daytime running lights, a radiator grille with a chrome frame, new bumpers, and tweaked rear lights.
 Besides this, Skoda provides chrome or black inserts for the exterior, depending on the variant.
-In addition, the SUV comes with 18-inch alloy wheels, roof rails, keyless entry with request sensors available on four doors, powered and hands-free boot opening and side-view mirrors with auto-dimming function.
+In addition, the SUV comes with 18-inch alloy wheels, roof rails, keyless entry with request sensors available on four doors, powered and hands-free boot opening, and side-view mirrors with auto-dimming function.

-On the inside, Skoda has given a new steering wheel, upgraded eight-inch infotainment system with wireless connectivity for Apple CarPlay and Android Auto and a 10.25-inch digital instrument cluster.
-In addition, the seats wear a leather upholstery available in either Stone Beige or Black.
+On the inside, Skoda has given a new steering wheel, an upgraded eight-inch infotainment system with wireless connectivity for Apple CarPlay and Android Auto, and a 10.25-inch digital instrument cluster.
+In addition, the seats get leather upholstery available in either Stone Beige or Black.

 Other features include a 12-speaker, 625-watt, Canton sound system, a panoramic sunroof, wireless charging, heating and ventilation function for the front seats, three-zone temperature control, 12-way electrically adjustable front seats with memory function, a 360-degree camera setup, nine airbags and suchlike.

-The Kodiaq comes powered by a 2.0-litre, four-cylinder, turbocharged petrol engine mated to a seven-speed dual-clutch automatic transmission.
+The Kodiaq comes powered by a BS6 Phase 2-updated 2.0-litre, four-cylinder, turbocharged petrol engine mated to a seven-speed dual-clutch automatic transmission.
 This motor makes 187bhp and delivers 320Nm of torque.
 Besides this, the Kodiaq also comes equipped with a 4x4 system.

 Skoda Kodiaq Variants

-Find a list of all 3 petrol versions of Skoda Kodiaq.
+Find a list of all 1 petrol variants of Skoda Kodiaq.
 This table includes Skoda Kodiaq on-road price which covers all costs like RTO and Insurance.

 - Petrol